epsilon537/boxlambda/docs/sw_comp_st_sound.md

 [https://github.com/epsilon537/boxlambda/tree/master/sw/components/stsound](https://github.com/epsilon537/boxlambda/tree/master/sw/components/stsound)

 As you can see in the `CMakeLists.txt`, the port references some of the original *ST-Sound* library files unmodified in the *stsound* git submodule.
-The *ST-Sound* library files that required significant modification I copied locally to the `boxlambda/sw/component/stsound/` directory.
+The *ST-Sound* library files that required significant modification, I copied locally to the `boxlambda/sw/component/stsound/` directory.

 The port is not complete.
 I did the bare minimum needed to be able to play back a simple YM-type 2 song.
 To play the more advanced subtypes, I need to add *digidrums* and *syncbuzzer* sound effects.
 I made a note of it.